You are currently viewing Skilled Worker Visa 2024

 Look up your job’s occupation code

-If you do not know your code, you can search for your job in the ONS occupation coding tool.
+If you do not know your code, you can search for your job in the CASCOT occupation coding tool.

 Not every job title is included.
 If you cannot find your exact job title, try searching for similar jobs.